epinio/docs/src/howtos/custom_routes.md

 # Custom Routes

 Epinio has the concept of a "system domain".
-This domain is set when installing Epinio (with the `domain` helm value).
-It must be a [wildcard domain](https://en.wikipedia.org/wiki/Wildcard_DNS_record) and is used in 3 different cases:
+This domain is set when installing Epinio (with the `global.domain` helm value).
+It must be a [wildcard domain](https://en.wikipedia.org/wiki/Wildcard_DNS_record) and is used in 2 different cases:

 - To create a URL for the Epinio API server
-- To create a URL for the Epinio registry, when it's running inside the cluster (Optional)
 - To create URLs for the applications deployed with Epinio (also known as "Routes")

-For example, if Epinio was deployed with `domain` set to `myawesomedomain.org`:
+For example, if Epinio was deployed with `global.domain` set to `myawesomedomain.org`:

 - The Epinio API would be accessible at `https://epinio.myawesomedomain.org`
-- The Epinio registry would be accessible at `https://epinio-registry.myawesomedomain.org`

-and an application named "myapp" would be accessible at: `myapp.myawesomedomain.org`
+- An application named "myapp" would be accessible at: `https://myapp.myawesomedomain.org`

 This requires zero setup for each application.
 However, sometimes it is needed or desired to add a custom domain, dedicated to the application.
 Let's assume that the application